Connecticut: American Revolution

 Connecticut designated four delegates to the Second Continental Congress who signed the Declaration of Independence: Samuel Huntington, Roger Sherman, William Williams, and Oliver Wolcott.
 Connecticut's legislature authorized the outfitting of six new regiments in 1775, in the wake of the clashes between British regulars and Massachusetts militia at Lexington and Concord.
 There were some 1,200 Connecticut troops on hand at the Battle of Bunker Hill in June 1775.
 In 1775, David Bushnell invented the Turtle which the following year launched the first submarine attack in history, unsuccessfully against a British warship at anchor in New York Harbor.

 In 1777, the British got word of Continental Army supplies in Danbury, and they landed an expeditionary force of some 2,000 troops in Westport.
-This force then marched to Danbury and destroyed homes and much of the depot.
+This force marched to Danbury, then destroyed homes and much of the depot.
 Continental Army troops and militia led by General David Wooster and General Benedict Arnold engaged them on their return march at Ridgefield in 1777.
 For the winter of 1778–79, General George Washington decided to split the Continental Army into three divisions encircling New York City, where British General Sir Henry Clinton had taken up winter quarters.
 Major General Israel Putnam chose Redding as the winter encampment quarters for some 3,000 regulars and militia under his command.
 The Redding encampment allowed Putnam's soldiers to guard the replenished supply depot in Danbury and to support any operations along Long Island Sound and the Hudson River Valley.
 Some of the men were veterans of the winter encampment at Valley Forge, Pennsylvania, the previous winter.
 Soldiers at the Redding camp endured supply shortages, cold temperatures, and significant snow, with some historians dubbing the encampment "Connecticut's Valley Forge".

 The state was also the launching site for a number of raids against Long Island orchestrated by Samuel Holden Parsons and Benjamin Tallmadge, and provided soldiers and material for the war effort, especially to Washington's army outside New York City.
 General William Tryon raided the Connecticut coast in July 1779, focusing on New Haven, Norwalk, and Fairfield.
 New London and Groton Heights were raided in September 1781 by Benedict Arnold, who had turned traitor to the British.

 At the outset of the American Revolution, the Continental Congress assigned Nathaniel Shaw Jr. of New London as its naval agent in charge of recruiting privateers to seize British vessels as opportunities presented, with nearly 50 operating out of the Thames River which eventually drew the reprisal from the British force led by Arnold.